RoadieHQ/marketing-site/content/docs/scaffolder/scaffolder-actions-directory/index.md

 #### Links
 https://github.com/backstage/backstage/tree/master/plugins/scaffolder-backend-module-confluence-to-markdown

-## Cue
+## Cue Scaffolder Actions

+### `cue:cueflow`
 This action fetches some template content, runs a Cue command on it, and copies output files to a specified directory.

-### `cue:cueflow`
 #### Inputs
 | Key           | Description                                                                             | Type    | Example |
 |---------------|-----------------------------------------------------------------------------------------|---------|---------|